mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 - If one or more requested `resource` values are acceptable:
   - The authorization server MUST include the `resource` parameter in the access token response.
   - The `resource` parameter value MUST be an array of strings if there is more than one accepted value.
-  - Each returned `resource` value MUST match one of the requested `resource` values after applying the URI comparison rules defined in {{Section 6.2.1 of RFC3986}} and syntax-based normalization defined in {{Section 6.2.2 of RFC3986}}.
+  - Each returned `resource` value MUST match one of the requested `resource` values according to the rules defined in {{resource-identifier-comparison}}.
   - The returned array MAY contain a strict subset of the requested `resource` values.
   - The returned array MUST NOT contain duplicate `resource` values, including values that differ only by URI normalization.